Can large language models reason about medical questions?: Discussion

 \paragraph{Scale, code pre-training, human-alignment and few-shot learning}

 In Appendix \ref{apdx:gpt-versions-comparison}, we compared multiple GPT-3 models in the zero-shot setting.
 Best performances are obtained using Codex, outperforming the human-aligned InstructGPT, which is a finetuned version of Codex.
 Human alignment might impair performances; Codex (without alignment) was not as robust as InstructGPT (with alignment) in zero-shot CoT setting (see performances in Table \ref{tab:master-results} in Appendix \ref{apdx:master-results}, see CoT samples in Appendix \ref{apdx:additional-CoT-samples}).
-Nevertheless, 5-shot CoT prompting allowed us to bypass the zero-shot limitations of Codex.
-Codex 5-shot CoT yields the best results, as also observed in \cite{Suzgun2022-or}.
+Nevertheless, 5-shot prompting allowed us to bypass the zero-shot limitations of Codex.
+We observed a similar pattern when comparing the versions of LLama-2 70b: the \texttt{base} version outperformed the \texttt{chat} version (Appendix \ref{apdx:open-source}).
+Instruction-finetuned models might lose in-context learning abilities.